-- (J) Adjustment reflects the elimination of accrued interest of \$2.7, as of September 30, 2012, associated with Spectrum Brands' former term loan facility. - (K) Adjustment reflects the net increase in deferred tax liabilities of \$112.4, resulting from the recognition of the tax effects of the pro forma adjustments related to certain acquired assets, assuming a 35% effective tax rate. - (L) Adjustment reflects the elimination of historical equity of the HHI Group and net impact of all pro forma adjustments associated with the acquisition of the HHI Group. - (M) Spectrum Brands estimates cost of sales will increase by approximately \$10.4 during the first inventory turn subsequent to the acquisition date due to the sale of inventory that was adjusted to fair value in purchase accounting.
-This cost has been excluded from the pro forma adjustments as this amount is considered non-recurring.
-See (C) above for further explanation on the write-up of inventory. - (N) Adjustment reflects increased depreciation expense of \$4.6 associated with the adjustment to record the HHI Group property, plant and equipment at fair value for the fiscal year ended September 30, 2012. - (O) Adjustment reflects increased amortization expense of \$12.9 associated with the adjustment to record the HHI Group intangible assets at fair value for the fiscal year ended September 30, 2012. - (P) Adjustment reflects non-recurring acquisition and integration related charges, primarily pertaining to professional fees, incurred by Spectrum Brands in connection with the acquisition of the HHI Group for the year ended September 30, 2012.

-(Q) The Hardware Acquisition resulted in substantial changes to Spectrum Brands' debt structure.
-The interest expense adjustments resulted in a net increase of \$85.7 for the fiscal year ended September 30, 2012.
+- (j) Adjustment reflects the elimination of accrued interest of \$2.7, as of September 30, 2012 associated with Spectrum Brands' former term loan facility. - (k) Adjustment reflects the net increase in deferred tax liabilities of \$112.4, resulting from the recognition of the tax effects of the pro forma adjustments related to acquired assets, assuming a 35% effective tax rate. - (l) Adjustment reflects the elimination of historical equity and accumulated other comprehensive income of the HHI Group and the net impact of the proforma adjustments for the transaction related fees for the Hardware Acquisition, net of noncontrolling interest.

+- (m) The adjustment reflects the net impact of the noncontrolling interest in the net impact of the transaction related fees for the Hardware Acquisition. - (n) HGI estimates cost of sales will increase by approximately \$10.4 during the first inventory turn subsequent to the acquisition date due to the sale of inventory that was adjusted to fair value in purchase accounting.
+This cost has been excluded from the proforma adjustments as this amount is considered non-recurring.
+See (c) above for further explanation on the estimated write-up of inventory. - (o) Adjustment reflects increased depreciation expense of \$4.6 associated with the adjustment to record the HHI Group's property, plant and equipment at fair value for the twelve months ended September 30, 2012. - (p) Adjustment reflects increased amortization expense of \$12.9 associated with the adjustment to record the HHI Group's intangible assets at fair value for the twelve months ended September 30, 2012. - (q) HGI estimates that expenses related to this transaction will be approximately \$90.0, inclusive of the deferred financing fees described in (g) above.
+These costs include fees for investment banking services, legal, accounting, due diligence, tax, valuation, printing and other various services necessary to complete this transaction.
+In accordance with ASC 805, the transaction related costs are expensed as incurred.
+As at September 30, 2012, HGI has incurred \$3.1 of transaction costs, primarily professional fees, in its historical financial results for the periods presented.
+These costs have been excluded from the pro forma adjustments as these amounts are non-recurring. - (r) The transaction will result in substantial changes to HGI's debt structure.
+The interest expense adjustments are estimated to result in a net increase to interest expense of approximately \$85.7 for the year ended September 30, 2012.
 The adjustment consists of the following:

-Assumed Interest Rate New Term Loan Facility - USD (\$700.0) 4.56% \$ 32.4 New Term Loan Facility - CAD (\$100.0) 5.00% 5.1 Senior Secured Notes, due 2020 (\$520.0) 6.38% 33.6 Senior Secured Notes, due 2022 (\$570.0) 6.63% 38.3 Amortization of debt issuance costs - 7.7 Total pro forma interest expense \$ 117.1 Less: elimination of interest expense related to prior term loan facility (31.4) Total pro forma adjustment to interest expense \$ 85.7
+Assumed Interest Rate Septe r Ended ember 30, 2012

+Term Loan - USD(\$700) 4.56% \$ 32.4

+Term Loan - CAD(\$100) 5.00% 5.1

+6.375% Notes 6.38% 33.6

+6.625% Notes 6.63% 38.3

+Amortization of debt issuance costs 7.7

+Total pro forma interest expense 117.1

+Less: Elimination of interest expense on retired debt (31.4)

+Pro forma adjustment \$ 85.7